Updated 03/01/2025

 Dental health

 Those pointy little needles known as cat teeth need to crunch through their food to stay healthy.
-Not only is this good for their jaw muscles, but it also helps to remove the build-up of tartar and sugars which can lead to dental issues.
+Not only is this good for their jaw muscles, but it also helps to remove the build-up of plaque and tartar which can lead to dental issues.
 Dry cat food is great for maintaining good dental health in cats.
 While soft foods might be preferred taste-wise, they don’t do anything to help keep the vet dentist away.

 Should cats eat wet food or dry food?